— a standards correlated PreK-12 conservation education program

 Project WILD, Project Aquatic, Science and Civics and Growing Up WILD are national award-winning conservation and environmental education curricula emphasizing wildlife.
 It was developed by the Council for Environmental Education in Houston, Texas.
 The curricula are designed for educators (both formal and non-formal) of pre-kindergarten through twelfth grade and sponsored by the Alaska Department of Fish and Game.

 Interdisciplinary: Project WILD activities are interdisciplinary and designed to enrich subjects, concepts and skills already taught in classrooms, summer camps, after-school programs, youth organizations and at home.

 Teacher Friendly: Activity guides were designed and tested by teachers.
 Each activity includes objectives, methods, background information, step-by-step directions, discussion ideas and potential extensions for further learning.
-Our online activity search, which searches by activity titles and associated state content standards, can assist with lesson planning.

 Great for Schools & Communities: Project WILD lessons can easily be tailored to meet local and individual needs.
 Our workshops rely on community participation and incorporate local knowledge relating to wildlife.

 Active Learning/State Standards: You’ll find hundreds of activities in the guides to help incorporate wildlife-related concepts into classroom learning.
 Each activity is correlated to Alaska’s State Content Standards and designed to teach one or more of the following concepts:

 - environmental issues and trends

 - ecological systems